 For this reason, you need to consult your vet before making any independent medication decisions.
 Not all human medication is dangerous for dogs, however, and in some cases, you can give some of your medicines to Fido when treating him.

 Benadryl is one of the human drugs commonly used on pets, but you must familiarize yourself with it, since if inappropriately, used, it can be dangerous and even fatal to your dog.

 what are some of the uses of Benadryl in dogs?

-The thing that comes into your mind when you think of Benadryl as an antihistamine is treating allergic reactions, but the truth is that the product has many uses on your pooch.
+The thing that comes into your mind when you think of Benadryl as an antihistamine is treating allergic reactions but the truth is that the product has many uses on your pooch.
 Read on to discover them:

-1. Benadryl for allergies
+1. Benadryl for dog allergies

 Allergies do not manifest themselves in dogs the same way they do in humans, so you must be vigilant when making any decision that involves the treatment of allergies in dogs.
-Yes, it is possible for dog allergies to manifest themselves quite similarly to those of humans.
+Yes, it is possible for dog allergies to manifest themselves quite similar to those of humans.

-However, to be sure that it’s not a more serious condition, its usually advisable that you consult a vet if you notice conditions such as inflamed eyes, nasal discharge, coughing, among others.
+However, to be sure that it’s not a more serious condition, it’s usually advisable that you consult a vet if you notice conditions such as inflamed eyes, nasal discharge, coughing, among others.
 In most cases, your dog’s allergic reactions will show on the skin, but the bottom line is that you must consider consulting a veterinarian so that he can recommend the use of Benadryl where applicable.

 2. Benadryl for mast cell tumors